Man died after contracting COVID-19 and having allergic reaction possibly triggered by TCM pills: Coroner's court

 WHAT HAPPENED

-In the opening of an inquiry into Mr Koh's death on Wednesday (Apr 26), the court heard that Mr Koh felt unwell and giddy on Jul 18, 2022.
+In the opening of Wednesday's inquiry, the court heard that Mr Koh felt unwell and giddy on Jul 18, 2022.

 His son took him to a clinic for treatment, but observed days later on Jul 26, 2022, that Mr Koh was feeling tired and lethargic.